 Dr Nick Reed from the Transport Research Lab, who are in charge of running the Greenwich trials, revealed that the shuttles use sensors to avoid hazards.
 He said, “Safety is paramount in our research and the vehicle is detecting moving objects around it, and if pedestrians are moving into its path it will slow down, and if they continue into its path it will come to a safe stop ahead of the pedestrian.”

 Doubts have been raised too, with David Williams, head of underwriting at top insurance firm Axa, saying, “Currently whoever is driving the car, or cars, are responsible for the accident, but going forward what’s it going to be?
 Is it going to be the manufacturer of the vehicle?
 The person who programmed the software?
 And it gets even more complicated, most of these vehicles, they’re not driverless all the time, they have the ability for people to interact and take over.”

 During the trial, Lutz Pathfinders will be tested around the streets of Milton Keynes.
 This vehicle uses 22 sensors, including panoramic cameras, laser imaging, and radar to build a virtual image of the environment around it.

 The Venturer consortium aims to examine whether autonomous cars can reduce congestion on the roads and make them safer.
-The tests are being run in Bristol and will want to investigate the reaction from the public and the legal implications too.
+The tests are being run in Bristol (where we offer car scrap services) and will want to investigate the reaction from the public and the legal implications too.